Guide • Prospecting • Deliverability

 Deliverability is about technical delivery (hard bounces).
 Opens/replies depend on sender reputation, targeting, compliance, and the message itself.

-Methods Used to Find Business Emails
+Ways to Find Business Email Addresses

 Method 1